Tim Cole: Legislation

 The Texas Senate passed legislation to exonerate Cole.
 The Texas House of Representatives bill passed through committee and then the full house.
 After that, it went to Governor Rick Perry to be signed into law.
 Another bill, named after Cole, was passed by the legislature and sent to the governor on May 11, 2009.
 It made those who are falsely convicted of a crime eligible for $160,000 for each year of incarceration—half paid as a lump sum, and half paid out over the claimant's lifetime as an annuity—and provide them with free college tuition.

+Since the Tim Cole Act became law, Texas has paid $99.8 million in lump-sum payments to at least 93 people who were wrongfully convicted.
+The state currently pays close to $6 million per year in monthly annuity payments.

 Texas law firm Glasheen, Valles & Inderman also worked with Texas Senator John Cornyn to convince the United States Internal Revenue Service that compensation for incarceration stemming from a wrongful conviction should not be treated as taxable income, that instead it should be treated the same as compensation for personal injuries which is not taxable income.
 This ultimately led to the passing of the Protecting Americans from Tax Hikes Act of 2015.

 The bill also established the Timothy Cole Advisory Panel on Wrongful Convictions.
 A panel set up to study the causes of wrongful convictions and to devise ways of preventing them is to report to the Texas governor no later than 2011.
 While Perry stated he wanted to issue a pardon, he felt that he was not legally able to do so.
 However, on January 7, 2010, Texas Attorney General Greg Abbott issued an opinion which cleared the way for the governor to pardon Cole.
 On March 2, 2010, Governor Perry granted Timothy Cole the state's first posthumous pardon.
 On May 19, 2015, Governor Greg Abbott signed the Tim Cole Exoneration Review Commission into law.
 The Tim Cole Commission will review past exonerations and make recommendations to the Texas Legislature regarding criminal justice reform.